parro-it/iterable-transform-replace/readme.md

 const iterableTransformReplace = (oldItem: any, newItem: any, source: Iterable): Iterable
 ```

-Given an iterable source object, return another iterablke with all items equal
+Given an iterable source object, return another iterable with all items equal
 to `oldItem` replaced with `newItem`.

 ## Install